 Of course, you could just choose to not use your devices very often.
 But most people aren’t going to do that.
 By sticking to these five tips you’ll achieve clutter-free devices and clutter-free minds.

 These are simple and healthy treatments for screen addiction and they will work.
-They are a lot better than traditional treatment for screen addiction.
+They are a lot better than traditional treatments for screen addiction.

 Leave a comment.